Zum Inhalt springen

 • Planning: Decomposition of complex SEO campaigns into prioritized subtasks

-The difference from traditional SEO automation is fundamental: while RPA bots and macros follow fixed sequences, AI agents make context-dependent decisions about the next step.
-An SEO agent that detects a ranking decline can independently analyze the cause (technical issue? content gap? algorithm update?) and initiate the appropriate countermeasure.
+The difference from traditional SEO automation is fundamental.
+RPA bots and macros follow fixed sequences.
+AI agents, by contrast, make context-dependent decisions about the next step.
+For example, an SEO agent that detects a ranking decline can analyze the cause on its own — whether it's a technical issue, a content gap, or an algorithm update.
+As a result, it initiates the right countermeasure without human intervention.

 The Five Components of an SEO Agent